 - For any employee on an extended suspension, leave without pay or disability, Human Resources will work with the employee’s supervisor to secure the employee’s keys while that person is on suspension or leave.
 Keys will be returned to the employee when Human Resources authorizes a return to their work unit.
 As these individuals will not receive an exit interview, Human Resources shall inform the supervisor of his/her responsibility to ensure that the keys are returned.
 Access Control will issue the supervisor with an inventory of keys that need to be collected.
 After collection, the supervisor shall return the keys to the Facilities main office as described above.
 The supervisor shall keep the key return receipt on file.

 - For employees who are terminated involuntarily and/or not in good standing, Human Resources shall also inform the supervisor of his/her responsibility to ensure that the keys are collected from the employee and returned.
-Access Control will issue the supervisor with a list of keys that need to be collected.
+Access Control will issue the supervisor a list of keys that must be collected.
 After collection, the supervisor shall return the keys to the Facilities main office as described above.
 The supervisor shall keep the key return receipt on file.

 - All vendors and contractors requiring access to portions of The College must make arrangements for college-approved escorts.
 Temporary key assignments will be issued only to TCNJ staff, NOT to outside vendors.

 - TCNJ staff requesting a key for vendor escorts should contact Access Control at firstname.lastname@example.org

 - Staff who need to make arrangements for vendors to have direct building access should consult the Office of Card Services and Human Resources instructions for Contingent Worker Requests.